 The Middlesex 1987 Cricket League is the entry point to the recreational cricket league pyramid in Middlesex for club 3rd, 4th and 5th XIs, and is another feeder league for the Middlesex County Cricket League (MCCL).
 Any club 3rd or 4th XI looking to gain entry to the MCCL would need to win Division 1 of the 1987 Cricket League first and also meet the associated entry criteria.

-The league currently has five ten-team divisions and a new, smaller Division 6.
+The league currently has four ten-team divisions and a seventeen-team Division 5.

 Middlesex Premier Cricket League